amitgoswami1027/ProductionalizeMachineLearningModels-Master/MLFlow/README.md

  ![image](https://user-images.githubusercontent.com/13011167/95012471-7b44e980-0656-11eb-9f33-1ab6127e6435.png)

+##### ML Challanges
+* 100s of software tools to leverage
+* No Model Management/Tracking. ( Hard to track & reproduce results - code, data ,params and metrics.
+* Hard to Productionize models.
+Deployment require re-write from data scientists to software Engineers.
+Restrict model complexity to simplify model deployment.

-#### CUSTOM ML Platforms :
+#### CUSTOM ML Platforms Vs MLFlow:
 ##### Uber’s - Michelangelo; Facebook-FBLearner Flow and Google - TFX
 *  These platforms are very powerful - Standardize the data prep/training/deployment cycle.
 As long you work within APIs in these platforms you get the application or pipeline which can be modified and applied very easily.
 Its good idea to develop ML Platform
 * Every Platform is limited to few algorithms and frameworks.
 * Each platform is very my customized around the infrastructure of these companies so there is no sharing of common work around it.
-* MLFLOW helps here to integrated end to end ML Pipeline:
+* MLFLOW helps here to integrated end to end ML Pipeline in "OPEN" Manner.
+(Open Standard)
   * MlFlow Tracking - Experiment Tracking
   * MLFlow Projects - Reproduciable Runs
   * MLFlow Models - Model Packaging
+  * Runs teh same way anywhere : on-prem or any cloud
+  * Zero code refactor between research ready models and production deployments

 ##### MLFlow - Supported Integrations

   ![image](https://user-images.githubusercontent.com/13011167/96889260-0d951c00-14a4-11eb-879f-80b91e4e3631.png)

 ## GETTING STARTED WITH MLFLOW